France

 Customs

-The Union Customs Code (commonly known as the "UCC"), which came into force on 1 May 2016, originally provided for the implementation of interoperable national information systems.
+The Union Customs Code (UCC), which came into force on 1 May 2016, originally provided for the implementation of interoperable national information systems.

 However, the UCC and its delegated regulation granted a transitional period to Member States to develop and adapt their IT systems by 31 December 2025, with the aim of dematerialising and facilitating the exchange of information between them.